annnhuang/annnhuang.github.io/_projects/proj_ddm.md

 sitemap: false
 ---

+*what is the problem?*
-How do we interact with our environment and make decisions about the world around us?
-Empirical research using psychophysical tasks has demonstrated that our perceptual decisions are influenced by past choices, a phenomenon known as the “choice history bias” effect.
-This decision-making process suggests that the brain adapts to environmental uncertainties based on history.
+- Past research work showed that our perceptual decisions are influenced by past choices, a phenomenon known as the “choice history bias” effect.
+However, prevalent across the work on choice history bias is the use of single-subject experiment task design, which limit the implications of these evidence to individual decisions.

-However, the use of single-subject experiment task design is prevalent across the work on choice history bias, thus limiting the implications of the empirical evidence to individual decisions.
-Here, we explore the choice history bias effect using a dual-participant approach, where dyads perform a shared perceptual decision-making task.

-We first propose two hypotheses: the participant treats his/her/their partner’s decisions as his/her/their own, or the participant treats his/her/their partner’s decisions differently from his/her/their own.
-We then use a statistical modeling approach to fit generalized linear models to the choice data in a series of steps.
-Our modeling results suggest the participant has a choice repetition bias influenced by one’s own decision from two trials ago, compatible with previous single-participant studies.
-Evidence for a strong dyadic influence is limited though our results indicated a choice alternation bias following both own and partner’s previous response.
+*why is the problem important?*
+- This research is important becuase it includes a social interaction component to the classical experimental designs, which is closer and more realistic to how we make decisions in our every day life.
+In other words, in reality people are not isolated decision-makers.
+Rather, people often interact with others and integrate existing information available to us (e.g. looking a maps together, playing double-player badminton match, etc).

+*what is the solution?*
+- We invited people, grouped in dyads (N = 66), to perform a shared perceptual decision-making experiment.
+In this shared task, each of the two members took turn to give a decision while knowing the other is observing his/her/their choice response.
+To analyze the data, we used a statistical modeling approach to fit generalized linear models to the choice data in a series of steps.

+*how do the findings address the problem?*
-The findings support that the participant treats his/her/their partner’s decision differently from his/her/their own, in line with the idea that perceptual decision-making is not solely an individualistic decision process.
+- The findings support that the participant treats their partner’s decision differently from their own, in line with the idea that perceptual decision-making is not solely an individualistic decision process.

 This paper has been submitted to *[Nature Scientific Reports]* and is currently under review for publication.
 [Nature Scientific Reports]: https://www.nature.com/srep/

-(Photo by Eugene Chystiakov on Unsplash)